Alopex4/qkmd/README.md

 ## [Prerequisites](#Prerequisites)

-If you live in the [resource blocked area](https://www.wikiwand.com/en/Great_Firewall) or [Internet censorship area](https://www.wikiwand.com/en/Internet_censorship) , please consider setting setting the proxy first to ensure you can browse the webpage first.
+If you live in the [resource blocked area](https://www.wikiwand.com/en/Great_Firewall) or [Internet censorship area](https://www.wikiwand.com/en/Internet_censorship) , please consider setting a proxy first.

-1. Install the porxy software, assure you can use browser to open the webpage first
+1. Install the porxy software, assure you can use browser to open the webpage

 2. Install `polipo`